All Episodes

 That's why these public-private partnerships matter.

-That's why the president bringing in all of those people in the healthcare industry and pharmaceutical industry and the big box stores industry and uh businesses small and large and everyone in between mattered.
+That's why the president bringing in all of those people in the healthcare industry and pharmaceutical industry and the big box stores industry and businesses small and large and everyone in between mattered.

-Uh we're gonna we're gonna err on the side of giving people hope and a chance.
+We're going to err on the side of giving people hope and a chance.

 And so far, the numbers look pretty good to me.